remore/burn/README.md

 ### Music

-This is where the burn rubygem composes music for you.
+This is where the Burn rubygem composes music for you.
 The only requirement for you to start to compose music is your favorite text editor.

 Music resource can accept only two methods so far, #tempo and #channel.